Taking Control Of Your Emotions

 Manufacturers exploit young children's emotions to sell toys, often aided by TV advertisements.
 The child has no money to buy the toy but desires it.
 They emotionally influence their parents to purchase it.
 As a parent, seeing your child happy brings you joy, and seeing them sad causes you sadness.
 The parent then buys the toy to make their child happy.

-The toy manufacturer exploited the child's emotions to influence the parents' feelings and persuade them to spend.
+The toy manufacturer used the child’s emotions to influence the parents’ feelings and encourage them to spend.

 Let's apply that understanding to the world of debt...